 If you are concerned about breathing in smoke or powdered fentanyl, an N95 mask will provide extra protection.

 Negative health effects from breathing in secondhand fentanyl smoke are unlikely, as the amount of fentanyl in the air is minimal.
 Even if you can smell smoke, the risk from being in or near exhaled fentanyl smoke is very low.
-However, fentanyl-containing pills and powders also contain many other ingredients.
+However, fentanyl-containing pills and powders also contain many other ingredients such as sugars, acetaminophen, and small amounts of other drugs.
 These ingredients vary widely and change over time.
 Breathing in these other substances may make someone feel unwell.
 Call the Washington Poison Center at (800) 222-1222 if you feel unwell after breathing in secondhand fentanyl smoke or seek medical help.

 No, fentanyl does not easily absorb through the skin.
 You can’t overdose just by touching fentanyl pills and powders.